i3mainz/OpenBalloonMap/README.md

 Here, the sourcecode of the server and client application is published.

-The "ROOT" folder is a Netbeans project, if you build it, you will get a WAR file.
+The "openballoon" folder is a Netbeans project, if you build it, you will get a WAR file.
+Run it as "ROOT".

-You have to run this WAR file in an Apache Tomcat using a PostgreSQL / PostGIS 2.x database (with an bunch of existing [tables](https://github.com/i3mainz/OpenBalloonMap/blob/master/ROOT/src/main/resources/create.sql)) and configure the properties in the [config.properties](https://github.com/i3mainz/OpenBalloonMap/blob/master/ROOT/src/main/resources/config.properties) file.
+You have to run this WAR file in an Apache Tomcat using a PostgreSQL / PostGIS 2.x database (with an bunch of existing tables and configure the properties in the config.properties file.
 You need also a GeoServer that gives the data via a WMS / WFS interface.

 Want to see the app?
 [See the application.](http://openballoonmap.org)